As an ACVIM Diplomate,

 1. Advance notice and special registration rates for the ACVIM Forum.

-2. Participation in the Specialty Symposium at the ACVIM Forum, with access to Diplomate-only education, specialty business meetings and networking functions.
+2. Participation in the Specialty Symposium at the ACVIM Forum, with access to exclusive Diplomate-only education, specialty business meetings and networking functions.

 4. Advanced Continuing Education courses open only to ACVIM Diplomates and candidates, designed to address your specialty.